Language…

 The table actually consists of two sub-tables:

 • $0200-$03FF (512 bytes): Each slot gets four bytes in the order of: X position, Y position, tile number, YXPPCCCT.
-Unused tiles are generally marked by giving them a Y position of #$F0 (which is offscreen).
+Unused tiles are generally marked by giving them a Y position of #$F0 (i.e. offscreen).

 $7E04A0 448 bytes Misc.
 HDMA table for windowing effects, such as with the keyhole, level ending and titlescreen.